This Team Treks Hundreds Of Km In Himalayas To Electrify Villages That Are Not Even On Google Maps

 Image Credits: Global Himalayan Expedition

-Imagine you are on a trek at an altitude of 11,000 ft, struggling to breathe while walking on a 2 feet wide path.
+Imagine you are on a trek at an altitude of 11,000 ft, struggling to breathe while walking on a 2 feet wide path in Himalayas.
 Next, to a steep valley, a misstep will cost your life.

 This is not the only remote village ‘Global Himalayan Expedition’ team has electrified.
-Till date, they have electrified 52 villages impacting over 20,000 people.
+Till date, they have electrified 52 villages impacting over 20,000 people in the himalayas.
 There are multiple organisations that provide basic electricity to villages which are easily accessible but there are very few that provide electricity to the villages that are not connected by roads and are remotely located.
 To reach these villages the team has to trek for multiple days from the last point of the motorable road.

 How Did ‘Global Himalayan Expedition’ Start?